raspberrypilearning/electricity-generation/en/step_2.md

 ## Step title

+A data visualisation is information presented visually in order to understand data.
+It's easier to understand data presented in this way, especially when you need to understand how numbers relate to one another.
+In this project you will create an animated data visualisation.
+Rather than

 Resource Type | UK | Norway | Indonesia
 --- | --- | --- | ---
 **Non-renewables** | 100 | 100 | 100